Are you tired of hearing conflicting opinions on the importance of backtesting in trading?

 Backtesting allows you to assess the performance of your strategy with important metrics such as profitability, risk-adjusted returns, drawdowns, win rate, and average trade duration.

-Using these metrics to assess your strategy, you would be able to identify the strength and weaknesses of your strategy.
+Using these metrics to assess your strategy, you would be able to identify the strengths and weaknesses of your strategy.

 This would help you make more data-driven trading decisions rather than emotional and impulsive decisions.